9th Congress of Freedom Road Socialist Organization: Seize the time, the future is bright!

 The congress elected a new central committee to lead our organization.
 The central committee elected longtime communist Mick Kelly to serve as the organization’s political secretary.
 Outgoing Political Secretary Steff Yorek will continue serve in the central committee, where she will help provide leadership to the organization.

-Messages of greetings from communist and workers’ parties, national liberation movements, and anti-imperialist organizations were read to the delegates, including messages from the Liberation Party of Argentina (PL), Workers Party of Belgium, Communist Party of Greece, New Communist Party of Britain, Marxist-Leninist Party of Germany (MLPD), Fronte Popolare (Italy), Communist Party of the Philippines (CPP), International League of Peoples´ Struggle – Jose Maria Sison, Communist Party of Sweden, Labor Party of Turkey, and the United Socialist Party of Venezuela.
+Messages of greetings from communist and workers’ parties, national liberation movements, and anti-imperialist organizations were read to the delegates, including messages from the Liberation Party of Argentina (PL), Workers Party of Belgium, Communist Party of Greece, New Communist Party of Britain, Marxist-Leninist Party of Germany (MLPD), Fronte Popolare (Italy), Communist Party of the Philippines (CPP), International League of Peoples´ Struggle – Jose Maria Sison, Communist Party, Sweden, Labor Party of Turkey, and the United Socialist Party of Venezuela.

 Messages from revolutionary organizations in the U.S., including the Workers World Party and the Socialist Unity Party, were read to the delegates